DevOps methodology explained

 DevOps methodology: This article explains the DevOps methodology in a practical way.
+Next to what this is (Definition and Origins), this article also highlights the basic principles, the advantages of the software development method and Working as a DevOps engineer.
 After reading it, you will understand the basics of this powerful information technology tool.
+Enjoy reading!

 The DevOps methodology is a software development approach that combines the traditional approach with IT concepts.
 It is intended to shorten the development time of systems and to provide continuous high quality software.